-- a detailed or comprehensive history, - a detailed or comprehensive examination, and medical decision making that is straightforward or of low complexity.
+- a detailed or comprehensive history, - a detailed or comprehensive examination, and - medical decision making that is straightforward or of low complexity.

 Usually, the problem(s) requiring admission are of low severity.
-Practitioners typically speed 30 minutes at the bedside and on the patient's bospital floor of typically spend 30 minutes at the bedside and on the patient's hospital floor or unit.
+Practitioners typically spend 30 minutes at the bedside and on the patient's hospital floor or unit.